Services

 Who is eligible for the Mozzarella used in restaurant pizza program?

-To be eligible for the Mozzarella used in restaurant pizza program, you must: The restaurant must be a Canadian establishment primarily engaged in preparing meals, snacks, and beverages to customer order and sell pizzas prepared and cooked on site.
-The restaurant must use Mozzarella cheese in packages not less than 2 kg for use only on pizza prepared and cooked on site.
-The restaurant must have a food menu that includes pizza and must supply a copy of this menu to the CDC.
+To be eligible for the Mozzarella used in restaurant pizza program, you must: The applicant must be a Canadian restaurant primarily engaged in preparing meals, snacks and beverages to customer order and selling pizzas prepared and cooked on site.
+The restaurant must use Mozzarella cheese in packages of not less than 2 kg on a net weight basis for use only on pizza prepared and cooked on site.

 What expenses are eligible under Mozzarella used in restaurant pizza?